piotrkabacinski/white-book-vat/README.md

 ## Setup

-Using Google Sheets as an inteface:
+Using Google Sheets as an interface:

 - Create new Spreadhseet in Google Suite
 - As a sheet owner: `Tools` > `Script editor`
 - Paste script content from `sheets.gs` with provided API URL
+- To launch script use newly created option in Sheets top menu: `Accounts check` > `Check data`

 Using Google Sheets as a data source: